-If there are concerns about a staff member then this should be referred to the headteacher.
-Where there are concerns about the headteacher, this should be referred to the chair of governors.
 Staff may consider discussing any concerns with the schools designated safeguarding lead and make any referral via them.

-Where the school or college identify a child has been harmed, that there may be an immediate risk of harm to a child or if the situation is an emergency, they should contact children's social care and as appropriate the police immediately.
+Where the school or college identify a child has been harmed, that there may be an immediate risk of harm to a child or if the situation is an emergency, they should contact children's social care and as appropriate the police immediately in line with Managing Allegations.
 There are two aspects to consider when an allegation is made:

-- Looking after the welfare of the child the designated safeguarding lead is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care. - Investigating and supporting the person subject to the allegation the case manager should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action.
+- Looking after the welfare of the child the designated safeguarding lead is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care in line with the Shropshire Safeguarding Community Partnership Procedures - Investigating and supporting the person subject to the allegation the case manager should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action.